AntiPwr/AntiPwr.github.io/root/wiki/Ximena Lathen.md

 ### Mastery and Application

-Ximena is considered the foremost practitioner of liquid pressurization magic in eastern [[Toma]], capable of manipulating water at a molecular level through precise control of pressure differentials.
+Ximena is considered the foremost practitioner of liquid pressurization magic in [[Toma]], capable of manipulating water at a molecular level through precise control of pressure differentials.
 Her abilities include:

 - Altering the state of water between liquid, solid, and gas through pressure manipulation
 - Creating underwater breathing environments by maintaining precise water pressure
 - Generating devastating combat techniques that utilize water pressure as a cutting or crushing force
 - Controlling ocean currents within limited areas, particularly around Hypri and the approaches to Heshiu

 This specialized magic forms the basis for many of Heshiu's environmental systems and contributes significantly to Hypri's water management infrastructure.
-Ximena's expertise complements her sisters' mastery of solid (Jarma) and gaseous (Siela) pressure manipulation, creating a formidable triumvirate of elemental control.
+Ximena's expertise complements her sisters' mastery of solid (Jarma) and gaseous (Siela) pressure manipulation, creating a formidable triarchy of elemental control.

 ### Teaching and Legacy